James-Weatherill/vim-config/README.md

 **This will install the Vim-Plug plugin manager into the local Vim setup.**

-4. All of the files and directories are now in place make Vim look exactly like it should.
+4. All of the files and directories are now in place to make Vim look exactly like it should.
 The last big step is to go to the `~/.vimrc` file and paste all of this vimscript code into that file:
 ```
 " This file contains the main code that supports 'vim-plug'.